-The penthouse suite is large, with a mansard roof overlooking the river Amstel, wonderful ensuite bathroom and a desk and sitting chair to enjoy the view.
+The penthouse suite is large, with a mansard roof overlooking the river Amstel, a wonderful ensuite bathroom, and a desk and sitting chair to enjoy the view.

 A very decent sized pool with spa is located on the upper level of the hotel, which is perfect for that late afternoon rest after a day of sightseeing.
 Ample eating and dining facilities are available, with also the option of room service.
 A very helpful concierge desk awaits your trip planning.

 There are four establishments to enjoy food and drink.
 Restaurant La Rive and the Amstel Brasserie are located in the basement, and enjoy the most wonderful views at canal level, giving a sense that you are floating on the canal.
 Champagne breakfast is served in the restaurant, and it is quite an amazing display of food.

 There is also an option to have an individually prepared breakfast.
 On the ground level in the lobby, there is the A Bar, where there is an extensive cocktail menu and the bartender is very knowledgeable about what you are just about to enjoy.
 The first floor is where the Amstel lounge is situated.
 If time allows, enjoy the afternoon tea here, another occasion to savor with those canal views.